lourdhua/deutsch-lernen/a1/007_reflexive_verben.md

 | Basic       | I decide.                  | Ich entscheide mich.                | Ich entschied mich.                       | Ich habe mich entschieden.                  | Nominative (ich), Akkusativ (mich) | Reflexive pronoun corresponds to the subject                  |
 | Intermediate| You decide.                | Du entscheidest dich.               | Du entschiedest dich.                     | Du hast dich entschieden.                   | Nominative (du), Akkusativ (dich) | Reflexive pronoun corresponds to the subject                  |
 | Advanced    | He decides.                | Er entscheidet sich.                | Er entschied sich.                        | Er hat sich entschieden.                    | Nominative (er), Akkusativ (sich) | Reflexive pronoun corresponds to the subject                  |

-### General Rules for Sentence Making with Reflexive Verbs:

-1. **Reflexive Pronouns:** In both Hauptsatz and Nebensatz, the reflexive pronoun must agree with the subject of the sentence.
-2. **Hauptsatz Structure:** The reflexive pronoun follows the conjugated verb directly.
-3. **Nebensatz Structure:** The reflexive pronoun follows the subject, and the conjugated verb is placed at the end of the clause.
-4. **Word Order:** In Nebensatz, the reflexive pronoun and other sentence elements follow the standard subject-verb-object order before the final verb.

-### Reflexive Verbs in Hauptsatz and Nebensatz

-#### Rules for Reflexive Verbs in Hauptsatz:
-- The reflexive pronoun follows the conjugated verb directly.
-- The verb is in the second position in the sentence.

-**Example:**
-- **Ich wasche mich.** (I wash myself.)
-- **Ich ärgere mich.** (I get angry.)

-#### Rules for Reflexive Verbs in Nebensatz:
-- The reflexive pronoun follows the subject in a Nebensatz.
-- The verb goes to the end of the sentence.

-**Example:**
-- **Ich weiß, dass ich mich wasche.** (I know that I wash myself.)
-- **Ich weiß, dass ich mich ärgere.** (I know that I get angry.)

 ### Examples Table